• Courses

 The Explore section is the place where you will be able to drill down into your data.
 In the Exploration, you can use reports such as Free Form, Funnel Exploration, Path Exploration, etc.

 Here is an example of a Free Form report.
-Remember that you will need to wait up to 24 hours for the data to come into your reports.
+Remember that you might need to wait ~24 hours for the data to come into your reports.
 So if you don’t see the data now, be patient.

 Let’s say I want to see how users with different device categories interact with my site’s menu bar.
 Remember, I set up the menu_click event?